Roger Gaúcho

-Roger Roberto dos Santos (born 30 March 1986), known as Roger Gaúcho, is a Brazilian soccer player that acts attacking midfielder. who plays for ASA.
+Roger Roberto dos Santos (born 30 March 1986), known as Roger Gaúcho, is a Brazilian footballer who plays asn an attacking midfielder.

 Career

 Internacional

 Roger made his Campeonato Brasileiro debut for Internacional in a 1-1 draw with Atlético Mineiro on 30 June 2007.

 Energy Sports

 In August 2008 his contract was terminated and he left for Porto Alegre in September in short term deal, for 2008 Copa FGF.
 In December 2008 he signed a 5-year contract with Brasa Futebol Clube, a proxy for football agent Energy Sports (as well as act as an investor).
 He let for Mirassol, a partner of Energy Sports in temporary deal immediately.

 São Caetano

 In April 2009 he left for São Caetano in 1-year loan.
 In December 2009 São Caetano signed Roger in 3-year contract.

 On 20 May 2011, Roger joined Santos FC in 3-month deal In June 2011 he added 1 more year to the contract with São Caetano.
 In 2012, he spent his career with Oeste and Grêmio Barueri.

 In 2013, he was loaned to Mogi Mirim, the new partner of Energy Sports.